elemental-lf/ceph-osd-operator/README.md

 ## Version Information

-This is the second major version based on version 0.10.0 of the Operator SDK.
-Its predecessor worked like a charm for over six months.
+This is the third major version based on version 1.8.0 of the Operator SDK.
+Its predecessor has been working like a charm for the last few years.

 * Functionality is the same as in previous versions.

-* A test suite based on the framework provided by the SDK has been added.
+* A test suite based on the framework provided by the SDK is included.
 It uses [Molecule](https://molecule.readthedocs.io/en/stable/).
-Two test scenarios are provided: `default` and `test-local`.
+Two test scenarios are provided: `default` and `kind`.
-  Both create a three node Kubernetes cluster based on [Kind](https://github.com/kubernetes-sigs/kind). `test-local` is the more useful of the two scenarios.
-Requirements: Docker, Ansible, Python packages `molecule`, `openshift`, `jmespath`.
-(NB: Kind does not work when `/var/lib/docker` is on a `btrfs` filesystem.
-The main problem seems to be with `kubelet`.)
+  The `kind` scenario creates a three node Kubernetes cluster based on [Kind](https://github.com/kubernetes-sigs/kind).
+  It requires Docker, Ansible, and the Python packages `molecule`, `openshift`, as well as `jmespath`.

-* The naming of the CRD was erroneous as it used the singular instead of the plural, this has been corrected.
-The CRD and all custom resources need to be recreated which will disrupt the Ceph cluster. **Action required.**
+* In previous versions the naming of the CRD was erroneous as it used the singular instead of the plural, this has been corrected.
+The CRD and all custom resources need to be recreated which will disrupt the Ceph cluster.

-* Any Helm charts including operator will also need updating as the manifests have changed.
-  See `deploy/operator.yaml` and `deploy/role.yaml`. **Action required.**

-* The problem where logging artifacts would accumulate in the operator pod has been solved through the Operator SDK update.
-Only the log files of the last twenty runs are kept now.
+* Example manifests and overlays can be found in `config`.

 * The helper scripts have been updated to reflect the new pod structure of the Operator SDK. **Action required.**